tmr08c/tmr08c.github.io/content/blog/2023/04/questions-to-ask-an-interviewer/index.md

 ### Questions for the hiring manager <code>[0/4]</code>

 - How will I fail?

   Have they thought about what this role will be doing?
 What success looks like?

-  I&rsquo;ve heard from some folks that a focus on failure and what can go wrong can come off as overly-negative.
-Instead you may want to asking about success.
+  I've heard from some folks that a focus on failure and what can go wrong can come off as overly negative.
+Instead, you may want to ask about success.

 - What does success look like?
 (In this role?
 At company?)
 - What will this role be doing in 3 weeks?
 3 months? a year?